Seven O'Clock Breakfast Club for the Brokenhearted

+Cast and director at the 2025 Busan International Film Festival.

 Seven O'Clock Breakfast Club for the Brokenhearted is a 2025 South Korean romantic drama film directed by Lim Sun-ae.
 It is an adaptation of the 2012 novel of the same name by Baek Young-ok.
-It had its premiered in competition at the 2025 Busan International Film Festival.
+It had its premiere in competition at the 2025 Busan International Film Festival.

 Premise

 The film stars Bae Suzy and Lee Jin-wook as two young Koreans who encounter each other at a breakfast meeting for people who have recently suffered breakups.